Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

 Main points to check for:

-    [ ] system_card: hw:ALSANAME
+    [  ] jack:

-    [ ] jack_backend_options: -r SAMPLERATE -p PERIODSIZE -n PERIODS [--shorts] [--softmode]
+            backend:    dummy      # use 'alsa' later when things seems to work well
+            device:
+            period:
+            nperiods:
+            miscel:     -P 8 -C 2  # simmulates 8 out / 2 in dummy card backend

-        To initial testing, you can select here the dummy sound backend, with a channels dimension like your actual sound card.
+        (i) For now, will use the dummy sound backend, with a channels dimension like your actual sound card.

     [ ] loudspeaker: YOUR_LOUDSPEAKER